pborreli/blog-2/_drafts/infrastructure-should-be-free.md

 published: false
 ---

 In my last blog post, I stated that Stage1's source code might become open in a more or less near future.
-Well, it'll be more near than less, because I'm happy to announce the immediate availability of the integrality of [Stage1's source code at GitHub](https://github.com/stage1/stage1).
+Well, it'll be more near than less, because I'm happy to announce the immediate availability of the integrality of [Stage1's source code at GitHub](https://github.com/stage1/stage1) under the [MIT License](http://opensource.org/licenses/MIT).

 Why the sudden decision, you ask?
 Well there are two main reasons: